 In light of CJA's past service, however, the committee sought to develop a model that would incorporate into the process CJA's experience and existing hotline service giving oral advice provided by its Ethics Committee, while still affording CJEO the necessary information to fulfill its function effectively.
 Committee members appreciate the value of CJEO working cooperatively with CJA while avoiding any arrangement that might impair CJEO's ability to do its job.

-Accordingly, the committee recommends that CJEO have the authority to give advice of any type and in any form, but that CJEO refrain from giving oral advice and rely instead on CJA to provide oral advice, with two exceptions.
-First, CJEO would provide oral advice to a judge if a question can be answered by referral to a canon, statute, rule of court, section in Judge Rothman's book, previous opinion, or other authority.
-Second, in a situation in which a caller who needs oral advice is referred to the CJA Ethics Committee but nevertheless asks to obtain advice from CJEO rather than CJA, CJEO should answer the question.
+Accordingly, the committee recommends that the court grant CJEO the authority to give advice of any type and in any form, but that CJEO refrain from giving oral advice and instead permit CJA to fill that role, with one clarification and one exception.
+In the committee's original report, we recommended an exception under which CJEO would provide oral advice to a judge if a question can be answered by referral to a canon, statute, rule of court, section in the California Judicial Conduct Handbook by David Rothman, previous opinion, or other authority.
+In response to comments by CJA and individual judges, we wish to clarify that CJEO would inform the judge or judicial candidate about a particular source that may address the issue, but would not provide oral advice as referred to in proposed rule 9.80(e)(1).
+In these instances, CJEO would explain that if the cited source does not answer the caller's questions, the caller should contact CJA.
+Because CJEO would not be offering "advice" under these circumstances and would be referring the caller to CJA, the exception for limited oral advice by CJEO referred to in our initial report has been eliminated.